hanishkvc/prgs-timepass-games-emc2paddlegames/README.rst

 wrt timing btw frames noticed on a specific mobile and also the jittery but visually fine behavior noticed on iPad, changes with this or not.

+The setInterval based logic seems to be more consistent (not necessarily perfect or fully smooth, but still) on the mobile which had the very inconsistent timing, however do note that it also by default aims for only 25 fps (based on my setup), compared to the ideal 60 fps aimed for animFrames by browser.
+Need to cross check this once again later and explore further later.